 Weiss Ratings Consumer Guides offers easy-to-use tools to help patrons navigate through nine important areas.
 Each easy-to-read, step-by-step guide is packed with accurate, unbiased information and recommendations you’ve come to expect from Weiss Ratings.
 Each 50-70 page guide offers a narrative about the subject, what you should look for when choosing a plan or policy, recommended companies to work with and so much more.
 Plus, each guide includes several helpful Worksheets & Planners to further aid your decision-making process.
 Weiss Ratings Consumer Guides offers easy explanations to hard-to-navigate financial decisions, removing the guesswork and confusion with straight talk and sound guidance.

-The Royal Oak Public Library Butterfly Garden needs volunteers to help maintain the garden throughout the summer and fall.
+The Royal Oak Public Library Butterfly Garden needs volunteers to help maintain the garden throughout the growing season.
 The volunteer schedule is planned for select Saturdays.
 If you are interested in volunteering, please contact Mary Ann DeKane at 248-246-3714.

 - Perennial Salvia

 - Shasta or Oxeye Daisy

 - Perennial Zinnia

 Can’t make it to the local Secretary of State office?
 Try Express SOS Connect!
 Visit Express SOS Connect (created and maintained by the State of Michigan) to do much of your SOS business.
 What can you do?
 Here’s an incomplete list (for a complete list, visit the website):

 - Renew Driver's License